Former NFL player Merril Hoge claims weed killer Roundup caused cancer

 ATLANTA FALCON'S FIRST-ROUND PICK KALEB MCGARY UNDERGOES HEART PROCEDURE, TEAM SAYS

-Hoge’s lawsuit claims he “has incurred significant economic and non-economic damages” due to the exposure to Roundup while working on a farm in his native Idaho where he regularly mixed and sprayed the pesticide.
+Hoge’s lawsuit claims he “has incurred significant economic and non-economic damages” due to the exposure to Roundup while working on a farm in his native Idaho, where he regularly mixed and sprayed the pesticide.

 “Merril has a long history of working on farms and being around Roundup,” his attorney, Joseph Osborne, told USA Today Sports.
 “He either mixed it or sprayed it, if not on a daily basis, at least a weekly basis.
 He never thought anything about it.”

-Osborne said Hoge did not link his lymphoma diagnosis to Roundup until recently when more studies began to question the safety of the product.
+Osborne said Hoge did not link his lymphoma diagnosis to Roundup until recently, when more studies began to question the safety of the product.

 "Well, the only thing I can tell you is that talking to doctors, that's the first thing when I was doing my work on it,” Hoge told CBS News when asked how he knew it was the weed killer.
 “They were like 'Were you ever around pesticides or stuff with chemicals like Roundup?'
 And I shared my farming story."

-Germany’s Bayer – which acquired Monsanto for $63 billion last year – said last month the number of plaintiffs who filed lawsuits over Roundup in the U.S. has swelled by 5,000 in the second quarter to about 18,4000.
+Germany’s Bayer – which acquired Monsanto for $63 billion in 2018 – said last month the number of plaintiffs who filed lawsuits over Roundup in the U.S. has swelled by 5,000 in the second quarter to about 18,400.

-Bayer, which detailed the total number of plaintiffs as of July 11 in its quarterly report released Tuesday, said that "we continue to believe that we have meritorious defenses" and will "defend ourselves vigorously."
+Bayer said that it "continues to believe that we have meritorious defenses" and will "defend ourselves vigorously."

 CLICK HERE TO GET THE FOX NEWS APP

-Bayer argues that studies have established that glyphosate is safe
+Bayer argues that studies have established that glyphosate is safe.

 The company said that it also faces five Canadian lawsuits seeking class-action certification.